TutorialsSession Hijacking: Everything You Need To Know

 Cross-site Scripting (XSS)

 Cross-site scripting is one of the most dangerous techniques used for session hijacking.
-The attacker adds the malicious code to a real website or an application to inject the user’s web browser’s spiteful scripts.
+The attacker adds malicious code to a real website or application to inject the user’s web browser with malicious scripts.

-When the user visits that site or opens that application, he is attacked by the scammers.
-The malicious code can be messages, forums, links, etc., on a legitimate server.
+When the user visits the site or opens the application, they are attacked by scammers.
+The malicious code can be in the form of messages, forums, links, etc., on a legitimate server.

 READ ALSO: How To Secure PHP Web Apps And Prevent Attacks